dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 A trader can create his own pool (fund) by sending a transaction using the smart contract method.
 The pool can be public and private.
 In private pool, the trader enters the addresses in the whitelist that can invest in this fund, public is open for all investors.

 There are **2** types of pool:
-- *Standart*: trade using whitelisted tokens
+- *Standard*: trade using whitelisted tokens
 - *Invest*: invest into offchain assets

 Pool has its native **ERC20** token with unique symbols and can have several managers.